Australian Hottie Abby Dowse Bends Over, Flashes Cleavage In Flirty Romper

 “You are absolutely breathtaking,” a fourth fan wrote.

 It’s not unusual for Abby to leave her followers breathless.
-She recently worked her fans into a frenzy when she pulled down her unbuttoned jeans in a sultry snap.
+She recently worked them into a frenzy when she pulled down her unbuttoned jeans in a sultry snap.
 The stunner certainly knows how to get the attention of her fans.

 Those wanting to see more of Abby can check out her Instagram account.